hyperform-dev/hyperform/README.md

 #### 🚀 Deploy as cloud functions

-* Every export from `index.js` is deployed as separate function
+Every export from `index.js` is deployed as separate function.
-* You can import anything.
-Webpack is used to bundle all dependencies

 ```sh
 $ hf deploy --url index.js